dirkkadijk/analyse-and-wrangle-WeRateDogs-data/README.md

   - twitter_overal_table pandas dataframe is also saved in the `bestofrt.db database` file

 And the 2 report files:
-* the `wrangle_report_DIRK_KADIJK.ipynb` file of this report which describes the wrangling/cleaning efforts and outputs
+* the `wrangle_report_DIRK_KADIJK_v1.1.ipynb` file of this report which describes the wrangling/cleaning efforts and outputs
-* the `act_report_DIRK_KADIJK.ipynb` file which communicates the insights and visualizations produced from the wrangled data
+* the `act_report_DIRK_KADIJK_v1.1.ipynb` file which communicates the insights and visualizations produced from the wrangled data

 ## Origin of Data sources